Eric Haase Player Props: Tigers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.75 team ERA that ranks 29th among all MLB pitching staffs.
+- The Rockies have a 5.71 team ERA that ranks 29th across all league pitching staffs.

-- Rockies pitchers combine to give up 121 total home runs at a rate of 1.4 per game (second-most in baseball).
+- Rockies pitchers combine to give up 122 total home runs at a clip of 1.4 per game (second-most in the league).

-- Lambert makes his first start of the season for the Rockies.

-- The 26-year-old righty pitched in relief in his last outing this season, one of 14 appearances so far.
+- The right-hander's most recent time out came on Wednesday against the Los Angeles Dodgers, when he went five innings, surrendering four earned runs while giving up five hits.

-- He has a 6.89 ERA and 9.8 strikeouts per nine innings while opponents are hitting .312 against him over his 14 games this season.
+- The 27-year-old has a 5.98 ERA and 6.7 strikeouts per nine innings across 17 games this season, while giving up a batting average of .283 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.